UNiXMIT/UNiXSF/README.md

 - Auto refresh of queues every 60 seconds.
 - Create URLs to Quixy defects in cases and on queues (if you have the R&D Change Requests column visible).
 - Creates URLs to FTS via SFTP (tested with WinSCP - https://winscp.net).
+- Highlights Fixed defects (Planned in new release or Software update provided) in Pending Release Queue.

 ## Installation
 Before installing, close any instances of Salesforce you have open.